Tips & Trends

 Until you decide how to move forward with your show, you can continue to post smaller pieces of content on social media, so you maintain the connection with your audience you've worked hard to develop.
 Plus taking a break allows you to come back with fresher ideas and renewed passion and motivation to keep delivering your best work.

-And lastly remember, you know yourself best.
+You know yourself best.
 Be patient with yourself and what you have the capacity for.